mchackorg/gonts/README.md

 support any NTS extensions and is mostly cobbled together from internal structures in [Brett Vickers NTP library](https://github.com/beevik/ntp/), but it's a start.

-The NTS-KE client has been tested against Martin Langer's server implementation on `nts2-e.ostfalia.de` which fortunately for us also speaks TLS 1.2 even though the spec explicitly says 1.3.

 ## Commands